 Click the image to see how NAFSAN functions as a member-based organization.

-The Nutrition and Food Security Alliance of Namibia (NAFSAN) is operating through its Secretariat, with Mr. Ben Schernick as the Director of NAFSAN.
+The Nutrition and Food Security Alliance of Namibia (NAFSAN) is operating through its Secretariat, with Mr. Ben Schernick as Director, Ms. Fredrika Amupolo and Carmen Letlhagoje as Nutritionists, and Ms. Pennina Ndengu as Financial Manager.

 The role of the NAFSAN Board is to ensure good governance and to oversee effective coordination and efficient administration of NAFSAN and its activities.
 Board members are elected by all NAFSAN members during Annual General Meetings as per NAFSAN’s Constitution.

 The Board is responsible to ensure overall accountability of the organisation towards its members, partners and all other internal and external stakeholders.
-The Board also sets NAFSAN’s strategic objectives and priorities, which are to be implemented through an annual plan endorsed by the Annual General Meeting.
+The Board also sets NAFSAN’s strategic priorities, guided by NAFSAN’s members, for instance during Annual General Meetings.

-Board members provide their services in a pro-bono capacity, and exercise their powers strictly in accordance with provisions of NAFSAN’s Constitution, the laws of Namibia and the highest ethical standards.
+Board members provide their services in a pro-bono capacity and exercise their powers strictly in accordance with provisions of NAFSAN’s Constitution, the laws of Namibia and the highest ethical standards, as well as in line with the SUN Movement Principles of Engagement.

 BOARD MEMBERS OF NAFSAN